Managing Cash Flow In Your Dental Practice

 Start by implementing an efficient scheduling system that minimizes gaps and no-shows.
 The number of patient encounters has a direct and immediate impact on your revenue, so maintaining a consistent schedule is crucial.
 Consider offering appointment reminders via text or email to reduce cancellations and maintain a steady patient flow.
 Remember, every unfilled appointment slot represents lost revenue that can’t be recovered.

 Next, focus on streamlining your insurance billing and reimbursement processes.
 Regularly review and negotiate your rates with insurance companies to make sure you’re receiving fair compensation.
-Address any billing system issues promptly to avoid delays in reimbursement.
+Address any billing system issues promptly to avoid delays in reimbursement and ensures you can maximize your practice’s EBITDA profitability.

 A problem with your billing system can lead to significant losses.
 For example, delays in submitting insurance claims or errors in coding procedures can lead to significant reimbursement delays.
 This in turn impacts your cash flow.